 The Statement of Net Position and the Statement of Activities display information concerning the County as a whole.
-The statements include all non-fiduciary activities of the primary government and its component units.
+The statements include all non-fiduciary activities of the primary government.
 For the most part, the effect of inter-fund activity has been removed from these statements.
 Governmental activities are generally financed through taxes, intergovernmental revenues and other non-exchange revenues and are reported separately from business-type activities.
 Business-type activities rely mainly on fees and charges for support.
-The primary government is reported separately from certain legally separate component units for which the primary government is financially accountable.